EMPAT94/empat94.github.io/_gs/Chapter 33 - The Chase 1.md

 “I don’t know.
 That’s where the Rangers are headed tough.
 And she better be there.”
 The setting Sun turning her eyes into liquid fire.
 A question died on my lips.
 The sandwich was forgotten for the moment, the slight melancholy on her face offsetting my hunger.
 The moment stretched on, as she took a deep breath and pursed her lips.
 Since when did the golden sunlight of the evening make everything so gorgeous?
 I was so lost in the view that I almost missed the significance of the words she uttered next.

-“Because it’s the last human city before the border.”
+“Because it’s the last human city in this direction.
+Beyond that?
+It's a war-zone.”